Tallest Mountains in the World

-Dhaulagiri is the world’s seventh highest mountain in the world, standing at 8167 meters.
+Dhaulagiri is the world’s seventh-highest mountain, standing at 8167 meters.
 Dhaulagiri is only a short distance away from Annapurna.
 The first ascent of this magnificent mountain occurred on May 13, 1960.

-Moreover, Dhaulagiri is a mountain range in Nepal’s Midwestern region that encompasses the northern section of the city of Pokhara.
+Moreover, Dhaulagiri is a mountain range in Nepal’s Midwestern region that encompasses the northern section of Pokhara.
 Dhaulagiri trekking is quite enjoyable and straightforward.

 The walk passes past scenic lakes, woodlands, and other natural wonders.
 On the mountain’s crest, you can see magnificent settlements.
-Dhaulagiri is similar to the Nepalese Himalayas in that it is a popular trekking destination for locals.
+Dhaulagiri is similar to the Nepalese Himalayas because it is a popular local trekking destination.

 The vista of Annapurna from Dhaulagiri is likewise breathtaking.
 These two are brothers, just like Mount Everest and Lhotse.
-The weather in western Malaysia is pleasant, yet it can be harsh at times.
+The weather in western Malaysia is pleasant, yet it can sometimes be harsh.
 Dhaulagiri, like Annapurna, is a rugged mountain to climb.